tiagomhrd/mnl/README.md

 The quadratures were obtained with the software [Mathematica](https://www.wolfram.com/mathematica/), using function `GaussianQuadratureWeights`, and compressing (using their symmetry) results into a lookup table.

+Additionally, `glq.hpp` also includes Gauss-Lobatto quadrature rules, as they are commonly used in the VEM.
+The quadratures are obtained by solving for the roots of derivatives of Legendre polynomials for the positions, and computing the weights from the expressions in [Abramowitz and Stegun](https://personal.math.ubc.ca/~cbm/aands/abramowitz_and_stegun.pdf).
+This has been done using Mathematica, and these rules have been compressed in similar manner (by taking advantage of their symmetry), and hardcoded along with functions to extract the rules easily.

 ## Installation Instructions

 So far, the code is implemented only in C++, and uses only `.hpp` files which can be included directly into the user's code.